-Florence in September – is it worth going?
-Weather 2022, number of tourists, how to dress, prices for hotels and excursions.
-What to do in Florence in early autumn, where to go – found out good Time to Trip.
+Florence in September 2023 – is it worth going?
+Weather, air temperature, number of tourists, how to dress, prices in hotels and on excursions.
+What to do in Florence in early September and on the threshold of October, where to go – found out good Time for Trip.

 “Flower of Tuscany”, Florence, invariably ranks in the TOP-3 of the most beloved cities in Italy.
 By foreign and even local tourists!